 However, the government has become increasingly aggressive in searching homes, businesses, vehicles, email and cell phone traffic and individuals both with and without search warrants.
 The experienced attorneys at Sugarman & Cannon will protect your rights by seeking to suppress any evidence that was seized through an illegal search or seizure.

-More Than 30 Years of Criminal Defense Experience in San Francisco
+More Than 30 Years Of Criminal Defense Experience

 The lawyers of Sugarman & Cannon have been providing experienced criminal defense representation in California and federal courts for more than 30 years.
 If you have been charged with any type of crime such as theft, white collar crimes including embezzlement or credit card theft, drug crimes or domestic violence, we can discuss your case to see if any search or seizure by government agents was legal and met constitutional standards.